We provide Tauranga residents with constant, sustainable and high-quality water.

 The process starts with collecting water from the natural environment.
-We do this from two sources – the Tautau and Waiorohi streams.
-The water at the source is very clean but by the time it passes through several kilometres of land it needs some work before it is suitable for drinking and washing in.
+We do this from three sources – the Tautau, Waiorohi and Waiāri streams.
+The water at the source is very clean but by the time it passes through several kilometres of land it needs some work before it is suitable for drinking or washing.

 Read more about the Waiāri Water Supply Scheme